- Students can retake one clerkship exam

 - Students who are concerned about their mid-point performance and readiness for the NBME should consult with the clerkship director about how to best prepare for the exam and can consult with the Assistant Dean for Academic Advising (Dr. Klemsz).

 All students are required to take the CCSE to help prepare them for Step 2 CK.
-The CCSE will be offered on March 27, 2024 (3/27/24) and on April 25, 2024 (4/25/24) in preparation for their Step 2 CK Exam.
+The CCSE will be offered in-person on March 27, 2024 (3/27/24) and on April 25, 2024 (4/25/24) in preparation for their Step 2 CK Exam.
 Students must take the exam on one of the two offered dates.
 No alternative dates will be offered.